AJWest22/MS1-resub/README.md

 </details>

 Toggle menu not centered on mobile: Overflow x and y were used to corect it and margin and padding.
 As well as align-content: center, and content-align: center on the div, and nav.
+Using overflow-x and setting it to hidden was the preferred option, as it closed the spacing significantly, however the navar wasn't viewable at all on phones in portrait mode, as it was still to far off screen.
+So for functionality it was considered best to have the overflow turned on so users could access the menu on portrait mode.

 Instagram not centered in div in footer, not sure why this is, its something to do with the padding mentioned in the #footer h2 in the css on desktop, but it is set to "text-align: center" in both, so should be centered but isn't.